About Kris

 OLD NEWS: Biked down the Mississippi River from Canada to the Gulf of Mexico.
 Planning/Design Assistant at the Chicago Park District.
 Community Designer at Latent Design, a progressive architecture firm.
 Freelance writer for Architect's Newspaper.
 Master in Architecture at the School of the Art Institute of Chicago (Thesis exhibition = Tend Cycle System).
 Art and architecture critic in Buenos Aires, Argentina.
 Curatorial intern at the Hirshhorn Museum at the Smithsonian.

 Crossing disciplines has always anchored my intellectual pursuits.
 I earned a BA from Bates College in Lewiston, ME, where I studied both Art and Economics.
 The Northeast grounds my material sensibilities.
-When I'm not working, I'm in the woods with rescue dog in Vermont or bike-touring just about anywhere.
+When I'm not working, I'm usually looking for a new swimming hole.

 Let's chat: kemoreau [at] gmail [dot] com